EngineeringLast Updated May 20, 20249 min read

 Some databases take it a step further.
 Snowflake, for example, is a decentralized SQL database hosted in the cloud.
 It solves the challenge of SQL not being scalable while still remaining SQL based.
 These types of databases are often called NewSQL.

-To give you an idea of how popular NewSQL databases are, Snowflake moved up a whopping 109 spots in the DB-Engines ranking between September 2020 and April 2023, climbing to position 12 (15 spots ahead of Cosmos DB).
+To give you an idea of how popular NewSQL databases are, Snowflake moved up a whopping 112 spots in the DB-Engines ranking between September 2020 and May 2024, climbing into the top 10 at position 9.

 Other popular NewSQL databases include CockroachDB and Spark SQL.